Awara Natural Hybrid Mattress: Review in brief

 - Low motion absorption doesn't make it ideal for co-sleepers

 We reviewed and slept on a twin-size Awara Natural Hybrid Mattress for 30 days – the time frame Awara recommends to sufficiently adjust to its mattress.
-Throughout this period, we tested it in all major areas of performance: pressure relief, motion isolation, temperature regulation, edge support and durability.
+Throughout this period, we tested it in all major areas of performance following our methodology for mattress research and testing: pressure relief, motion isolation, temperature regulation, edge support and durability.
 We also rated its ease of set-up.

 Beyond physically testing the mattress ourselves, we sifted through hundreds of user reviews to develop a comprehensive picture of what it's like to sleep on the Awara Natural Hybrid.
 Here's what we discovered during our 30-day review period...